mari-mardamshin/Decoding-space/README.md

 **Material for the ASMS 2025 Bioinformatics Hub Workshop**

-## PIPEX & MxDVP Hands-On Workshop
+## PIPΣX & MxDVP Hands-On Workshop
 This hands-on workshop replicates key steps in analyzing multiplexed tissue images and transitioning to single-cell deep proteomics:
 - Segmenting tissue cells and annotating markers using PIPEX
 - Exporting data for MS-based proteomics analysis